tocteman/memorable-frontend-test/README.md

 ### How to setup

-Clone this repo and run:
+Fork this repo, clone it and run:

     $ npm install